christophbrgr/brats-orchestra/README.md

   -fla FLA              Path to the fla modality.
   -d DOCKER, --docker DOCKER
                         Container ID or method used for fusion. (mav, simple, all).
-Run brats-orchestra --list to display all options.
+Run brats-segment --list to display all options.
   -o OUTPUT, --output OUTPUT
                         Path to the desired output file.